jjc385/6A/README.md

 ## About this branch

-### Branch info
-Branch: exp3-mills-sandbox
-Sandbox-type drafts of different possibilities for mills in exp 3 (Newton's second law)
-Modifications are in seperate files, not directly changing output (hence 'sandbox')

 ### ChangeLog
 * Added alternative (sandbox) files for exp 3 mills
 * Fixed bash compile script and added a Windows script